dcoates83/Azure-Sky-Ragdolls/pages/index.md

             <div class="queen-text">
             <!-- text -->
               <h4>
-                Because Athena comes from Polish lines her coat will be extremly fluffy.
+                Athena comes from Polish lines her coat will be extremly fluffy.
               </h4>
               <h4>Athena likes to cuddle at bedtime</h4>